Quirky Swedish film takes top Venice award, U.S. dramas snubbed

 The best young actor award went to Romain Paul for his performance in French director Alix Delaporte's "Le Dernier Coup de Marteau" (The Last Blow of the Hammer) as a young boy torn between remaining faithful to the dying mother who has raised him or going to live with the father he has never known.

-He said working in the film had been a thrill and that winning the award was "a great honor but it's stressful".
+He said working in the film had been a thrill and that winning the award was "a great honour but it's stressful".

 Iranian director Rakhshan Bani-Etemad's "Ghesseha" (Tales), chronicling the hardships of life in Tehran, won the award for best screenplay while the Turkish film "Sivas", about a fighting dog and his child owner, took the Special Jury Prize.